Raleigh vs. Charlotte: Pros and Cons

 Lack of Culture

 Because Charlotte has become a famous city for transplants, but it lacks a rich and authentic culture dating back to the roots of Charlotte and the history of the Charlotte area.
-However, it does bring in many cultural elements from different regions of the US, making this a great melting pot.
+However, it does bring in many cultural elements from different regions of the US.

 Crime Rates